Circular linhay

 A circular linhay is an ancient type of structure found in England, particularly associated with Devon.
-Linhay (rhymes with finny), also spelled linny, is a type of farm building with an open front and usually a lean-to roof.
-In Newfoundland English a linney is similar as a storage space, kitchen, or porch but as an addition to the rear of a house, and in American English it is an open, lean-to shed attached to a farmyard.
+Linhay (rhymes with finny), also spelt Linny, is a type of farm building with an open front and usually a lean-to roof.
+In Newfoundland English a linney is similar to a storage space, kitchen, or porch but as an addition to the rear of a house, and in American English it is an open, lean-to shed attached to a farmyard.
 Linhays were used to store hay above and shelter cattle (cattle linhay) or farm machinery (cart linhay).